-The nerves are not actually being pinched, but are being compressed.
+The nerves are not being pinched but are being compressed.
 The added pressure on or around the nerve causes painful sensations that can also include:

 Pinched nerves are nothing to dismiss.
-Individuals experiencing any of the above symptoms should get a proper diagnosis from a chiropractor.
+Individuals experiencing the above symptoms should get a proper diagnosis from a chiropractor.

-The length of time depends on the reason why the nerve is compressed and irritated.
-Some pinched nerves are brought on from poor posture and tight muscles.
+The length of time depends on why the nerve is compressed and irritated.
+Some pinched nerves are brought on by poor posture and tight muscles.
 These can usually heal within 4 weeks.
-However, if the pain has been going on for some time, like more than 3 months it will take longer, especially to identify the root cause/s and address them according to their severity.
+However, if the pain has been going on for some time, like more than 3 months, it will take longer to identify the root cause/s and address them according to their severity.

 These two types of treatment/therapy highly complement each other.
-A chiropractor understands the importance of massage when it comes to healing and stress relief.
+A chiropractor understands the importance of massage in healing and stress relief.
 Some cases of pinched nerves come from tight muscles and muscle spasms.
-Massage therapy along with chiropractic adjustments are perfect for releasing and stretching out the nerves back to their natural form.
+Massage therapy and chiropractic adjustments are perfect for releasing and stretching the nerves back to their natural form.

 Studies show that chiropractic massage therapy offers pain relief and also helps reduce any depression and anxiety that the pain symptoms can generate.
 Comprehensive chiropractic treatment has been proven to be the best and fastest way to deal with pinched nerves.

-Whenever the body is going through stress and needs repair more sleep gives the body the time it needs to heal itself.
+Whenever the body goes through stress and needs repair, more sleep gives it the time it needs to heal itself.
 An extra hour of sleep also ensures that the injured area moves less.
-However, try to avoid sleeping on the stomach and make sure that the pillows being used provide plenty of support.
+However, try to avoid sleeping on the stomach and ensure that the pillows provide plenty of support.

-Ice can really help lower swelling and inflammation but if icing the area has not relieved the pain after 72 hours, then it is time for a warm/hot bath.
+Ice can help lower swelling and inflammation, but if icing the area has not relieved the pain after 72 hours, it is time for a warm/hot bath.
 Warm water increases blood circulation, which delivers oxygen and nutrients to help heal and restore.
-Heat relaxes the muscles of the body, which relieves pressure on the affected area.
+Heat relaxes the body’s muscles, relieving pressure on the affected area.

-Slouching and poor posture, whether sitting or standing, places added pressure/stress on the joints.
+Slouching and poor posture, whether sitting or standing, place added pressure/stress on the joints.
 When this goes on for long periods or when something traumatic occurs, a pinched nerve can be the result.
 A chiropractor will restore the body’s natural curvature.
-A chiropractor will discuss and show what proper posture should be, as well as, how to strengthen the core to maintain proper posture.
+A chiropractor will discuss and show what proper posture should be and how to strengthen the core to maintain proper posture.

 Conventional treatments usually include:

 Most individuals want to avoid any of the above treatment options.
 The body has a tremendous ability to heal itself.
 Chiropractic will reduce the amount of time that is required to heal a pinched nerve.
 It’s about treating the entire body, not just the symptoms.
 A customized treatment/recovery diet plan will be developed according to each individual’s needs.
-At Injury Medical Chiropractic and Functional Medicine Clinic, we encourage anyone who is experiencing any type of pain to call us right away.
+At Injury Medical Chiropractic and Functional Medicine Clinic, we encourage anyone experiencing any type of pain to call us immediately.

-Not eating for a few hours causes the levels of glucose in the blood to drop and insulin release stops.
-There are Alpha cells in the pancreas that produce a hormone called glucagon that helps the liver to break down the body’s stored glycogen, converting it back into glucose.
+Not eating for a few hours causes glucose levels in the blood to drop, and insulin release stops.
+Alpha cells in the pancreas produce a hormone called glucagon that helps the liver break down the body’s stored glycogen, converting it back into glucose.
 The liver can also produce glucose by utilizing fats, amino acids, and waste.

-If the body’s blood sugar levels drop too low a condition called hypoglycemia happens.
-It occurs a few hours after eating when there is too much insulin in the blood, or from certain medications.
+If the body’s blood sugar levels drop too low, hypoglycemia happens.
+It occurs a few hours after eating when there is too much insulin in the blood or from certain medications.
 This is why an individual might feel dizzy, shaky, anxious, or irritable when they have not eaten for several hours.
 Eating at least 15 to 20 grams of carbohydrates will reverse the symptoms.

-The information herein on "Chiropractic Relief From Pinched Nerves" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractic Relief From Pinched Nerves" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.